FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-05-29-custom-forge-fabric.md

-{% tab softwareType quilt  %}
+{% tab softwareType Quilt  %}
-1. Visit the official quilt server download page [here](https://quiltmc.org/en/install/client/).
+1. Visit the official Quilt server download page [here](https://quiltmc.org/en/install/client/).

-2. Download the installer by clicking  `windows (.exe)` or `universal (.jar)`depending on your platform.
+2. Download the installer by clicking  `windows (.exe)` or `universal (.jar)` depending on your platform.

-3. Create an empty folder.
+3. Create an empty, temporary, folder where the installer will download the server files to.

-3. Run the installer and select `server` at the top.
+4. Run the installer and select `server` at the top.

    {: .warning}
    > Windows Defender may show a warning, this is normal for unsigned third-party tools and it's safe to proceed if downloaded from the official Quilt website; however, since this is third-party software, we are not legally responsible for its use.

-4. Select the wanted minecraft and quilt version from the dropdowns.
+5. Select the wanted Minecraft and Quilt version from the dropdowns.

-5. Enter the location of the temp folder you created.
+6. Enter the location of the temp folder you created.

-5. Make sure that the "download server jar" option is enabled and press "install"
+7. Make sure that the "download server jar" option is enabled and press "install"

-6. Wait for the instalation to complete.
+8. Wait for the installation to complete.

-7. Compress the temp folder into an archive like .zip or .tar.gz

-9. Open the dashboard and navigate to The File Manager.
+10. Open the dashboard and navigate to The File Manager.

-10. Delete all the content of the File Manager and upload the archive.
+11. Delete all the content of the File Manager and upload and upload the server.jar file created in the temporary folder.

-11. Unarchive the file by pressing the 3 dots at the end and selecting "unarchive".

-   {: .error}
-   > Make sure that the all the files are directly in the root folder of the File Manager, if they got added as a folder then open that folder, select all, press "move" in the mass actions bar and enter "/" in the destination field.

 12. Start the server.
 {% endtab %}